-Anyone who has cared for a newborn as been there.
+Anyone who has cared for a newborn has been there.
 That moment when you feel like you have tried everything to soothe your crying baby and you just want to sit down and cry yourself.
 But what if there was some magic trick that would calm your baby and brighten your own mood?
-According to science there just might be some magic in taking a walk with your baby– but you’ll need to carry them for the full benefit.
+According to science there just might be some magic in taking a walk with your baby.
+There’s one caveat: you’ll need carry them.

 Mammals with altricial young are typically parkers, they have litters of offspring which are kept in a den while their mother goes out to hunt or forage (Ross).
 Ideally, they are not supposed to have to leave that den until they are developed enough to get up and wander out on their own paws.
 However, sometimes a mama needs to find a new den to avoid predators or other threats.
 When this happens she needs to move them one by one, in her mouth, to the new location.
-Having a noisy, failing newborn dragging on the ground as she’s trying to walk just won’t do, fortunately, transport response helps keeps infants passive and quiet.
+Having a noisy, failing newborn while she’s trying to walk, run, climb, or jump just won’t do.
+Fortunately, transport response helps keeps infants passive and quiet.

-Mammals with precocious young, that is infants who are born with muscle strength and coordination to move like an adult, like our nearest relations Chimpanzees and Bonobos, tend to have singleton births and carry their babies with them as they forage or hunt (Ross)– or rather, their babies cling on to their mothers.
-If a precocious chimp infant suddenly elicited the Transport Response when its mother started moving it would fall off, which is quite dangerous if mama is getting groceries in the canopy.
+Mammals with precocious young, that is infants who are born with muscle strength and coordination to move like an adult, like our nearest relations chimpanzees and bonobos, tend to have singleton births and carry their babies with them all the time (Ross).
+Or rather, their babies actively cling on to their mother while their mother’s arms are free.
+If a baby chimp suddenly elicited the transport response when its mother started moving, it would fall off, which is quite dangerous if its mama is getting groceries way up in the canopy.

 Carrying and Crying

-Though the studies emphasize maternal carrying, parents, caregivers, and infants all benefit from understanding the role of Transport Response in the reduction of crying, however, it has applications beyond that.
-It can help caregivers determine whether the cause for crying is acute or on-going.
-If the trigger for crying remains, infants will resume crying once they stop being carried– you know, when you’re positive they are sleeping soundly, only to have them start wailing once you stop moving or sit down.
-If an infant does not elicit the transport response, it may help in early diagnosis of perinatal brain disorders, such as cerebral palsy, which will help in early treatment (Esposito).
+Though the studies emphasize maternal carrying, all parents, caregivers, and infants benefit from understanding the role of transport response in the reduction of crying.
+For example, it can help caregivers determine whether the cause of crying is acute or ongoing.
+If the trigger for crying remains, infants will resume crying once they stop being carried.

-Transport Response may have emerged in tandem with bipedalism and proportionally large infants, two traits that emerged by the time of Australopithecus Afarensis, around 4 million years ago.
+Secondary altriciality and transport response may have emerged in tandem with bipedalism and proportionally large infants, two traits that emerged by the time of Australopithecus Afarensis, around 4 million years ago.
 In terms of natural selection, infants who, for whatever reason, work against their mother’s attempts to carry them are, sadly, less likely to survive.
-This kind of selection pressure would help to conserve Transport Response through evolution to the present day.
+That kind of selection pressure would help to conserve transport response to the present day.

-Though today many human infants will survive just fine without the Transport Response, however, understanding it can help caregivers reduce crying as well as determining the seriousness of the crying.
-Combining this knowledge with babywearing can help make carrying your baby easier while keeping your hands and arms free for other work, such as nursing that chai latte (or chasing your preschooler) as you and your baby stroll through the park.
+Though today, many human infants will survive just fine without the transport response, understanding it can help caregivers reduce crying as well as determine the seriousness of the crying.
+Combining this knowledge with babywearing can help make carrying your baby easier while keeping your hands and arms free for other activities, such as nursing that chai latte, winning that internet debate, or fending off local wildlife on the local trails.

-For parents and caregivers who cannot walk, but can babywear, i.e. arms, shoulders, neck, and spine are healthy enough to carry a baby, I have developed a method that seems to work.
-The set up: caregiver in in a wheelchair, infant is in a carrier, while moving forward firmly pat (simulating the movement they would experience if you were taking steps) baby’s bottom at around 60-90 beats a minute (which is the average pace of a briskly walking adult).
-A slight side to side sway is icing on the cake.
-Obviously this works much better for those with a power wheelchair that can be operated with one hand.
+With the caregiver sitting and the infant in a carrier (upright and facing the caregiver), firmly pat the baby’s bottom at around 60-90 beats per minute to simulate the movement they would experience if you were taking steps.
+The pats should mildly jostle the baby and 60-90 beats a minute is the average pace of a briskly walking adult.
+A slight side-to-side sway between pats is the icing on the cake.
+Obviously, for wheelchair users, this works much better for those with a power wheelchair that can be operated with one hand.